Outdoor Exploration Camp

 - Biking at camp is primarily classified as Cross Country (XC) Mountain Biking.
 Some activities may include biking on paved or unpaved roads, pump tracks, or trail riding.

 Biking may be offered every day but is not guaranteed.
-Weather, camper interest, staffing, and trail conditional may dictate if/when activities are offered.
+Weather, camper interest, staffing, and trail conditions may dictate if/when activities are offered.
 Examples of additional biking activities include skills building for, riding without training devices, safe shifting and braking, riding as a group, Intro to XC-Mountain Biking, Beginner XC- Mountain Biking, Intermediate XC-Mountain Biking, and Advanced/ technical XC-Mountain Biking.

 Downhill mountain bike clinics may be offered to campers at an additional cost.
 Downhill mountain biking is not a regularly occurring camp activity.
 If your camper is interested in downhill mountain biking, we recommend signing up for clinics through Mount Snow Sports.

-- What are you Discipline Procedures?
+- What are your Discipline Procedures?

 - Basic rules of respect and courtesy are expected at camp.
 Our simplified camp philosophy is to “BE SAFE, BE FAIR, and BE KIND”.
 Campers who do not follow the Code of Conduct will first be re-directed by our camp staff.
 After receiving redirection campers will be issued the following notices: